Mortale History, Family Crest & Coats of Arms

 Early Origins of the Mortale family

-Essex where they held a family seat from at Abbess Roding.
+The surname Mortale was first found in Essex where they held a family seat from at Abbess Roding.
 One of the most famous early references of the surname was William Martel (1130-1153), English steward of the royal households of King Henry I and King Stephen of England, castellan of Sherborne Castle until 1143.
 Some of the family were found at Whaddon in Buckinghamshire in early times. " A small priory of Benedictine monks, in honour of St. Leonard, was founded in this parish, at Snelleshall, prior to the time of Henry III., by Ralph Martel, and at the Dissolution had a revenue of £24."
-CITATION[CLOSE]

 Early History of the Mortale family

-Another 199 words (14 lines of text) covering the years 1130, 1204, 1130, 1153 and 1143 are included under the topic Early Mortale History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mortale research.
+Another 100 words (7 lines of text) covering the years 1130, 1204, 1130, 1153 and 1143 are included under the topic Early Mortale History in all our PDF Extended History products and printed products wherever possible.